AdobeDocs/experience-manager-65.en/help/sites-authoring/content-fragments.md

 ### Selecting the Element or Variation {#selecting-the-element-or-variation}

-Open the fragment's **Configuration** dialog to configure the fragment for use on the current page.
+Open the fragment's **Configuration** dialog box so you can configure the fragment for use on the current page.
 The dialog can depend on the component used.

-In the appropriate configuration dialog you can select the available parameters, including:
+In the appropriate configuration dialog box, you can select the available parameters, including:

 * **Content Fragment**